 Methanol is a type of alcohol not intended for human or animal consumption.
 It’s common to find methanol in products like anti-freeze, canned heating sources like Sterno, varnish, windshield wiper fluid, paint thinner, and fuel additives.
 Methanol poisoning is extremely serious and can result in death within a few hours if not immediately treated.

 Methanol poisoning has a number of symptoms.
 These include bizarre behavior, falling into a coma, extreme dizziness, severe headaches and seizures.
-Methanol poisoning can render a person temporarily blind, dilate the pupils and cause blurred vision.
+Consuming metanol can render a person temporarily blind, dilate the pupils and cause blurred vision.
 The digestive system starts to immediately reject methanol and symptoms may include severe stomach pain, nausea, and diarrhea.
 Methanol also disrupts liver and pancreatic function.
-Even with treatment, methanol poisoning can cause permanent liver damage.
+Even with treatment, a person may have permanent liver damage.

-Other symptoms in methanol poisoning are difficulty breathing, signs of low oxygen levels through blue fingernails and lips, complete fatigue and cramps in the legs.
+Other symptoms of this condition are difficulty breathing, signs of low oxygen levels through blue fingernails and lips, complete fatigue and cramps in the legs.
 These symptoms when taken together represent a medical emergency, and you should contact 911 or emergency services in your country immediately if you suspect methanol poisoning.
 You should not attempt to induce vomiting with syrup of ipecac unless you are instructed to do so by emergency services.

 Treatment for methanol poisoning is fairly intensive.
 Many patients have a nasal-gastric tube inserted with activated charcoal, which helps “pump the stomach.”
 Patients are observed for sharp declines in blood pressure, seizures, or stopping breathing.
 It is quite common for people to need dialysis, and most people are also given an antidote to methanol in the form of ethanol.
 As symptoms develop, other medications, like anticonvulsants may be needed.
 Many people require breathing support like a respirator.

-If you do suspect methanol poisoning, it's important to take any suspected containers with methanol with you to the hospital.
+If you do suspect poisoning from methanol, it's important to take any suspected containers with methanol with you to the hospital.
 Lab analysis can roughly determine how much methanol a product contains which can help predict the degree of symptoms.
 You should not, however, waste time searching for methanol containers if you don’t know what a person has consumed.